A Synthetic Benchmark for Collaborative 3D Semantic Occupancy Prediction in V2X-Enabled Autonomous Driving: Introduction

 \section{Introduction}

 Collaborative perception has emerged as a powerful strategy to enhance scene understanding in autonomous driving \cite{liu2023towards, huang2023v2x}.
 By sharing sensory information across multiple agents, it enables vehicles to perceive a broader environment beyond their individual field of view.
-This is particularly crucial in urban driving scenarios where occlusion and limited sensor range frequently hinder the perception performance of single vehicles.
+This is particularly crucial in urban driving scenarios where occlusions and limited sensor range frequently hinder the perception performance of a single vehicle.
 Prior research \cite{xu2022v2x, hu2022where2comm, yang2024how2comm} has shown that inter-agent communication and feature fusion can significantly improve the accuracy of 3D detection, segmentation, and tracking tasks.

 However, most existing collaborative perception methods employ coarse environment representations, such as 3D bounding boxes or bird's-eye-view (BEV) maps.
 While effective for certain tasks, these representations are insufficient for capturing the fine-grained geometry and semantics necessary for downstream reasoning and planning.
 Recently, 3D semantic occupancy prediction, also known as Semantic Scene Completion (SSC), has gained attention for its ability to provide detailed 3D semantic and geometric information by utilizing a fine-grain voxel-based representation \cite{xu2024survey, shi2023grid, zhang2024vision}, offering a richer and more detailed understanding of the environment.